Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/how-it-works.md

 # How it works

-The EagleEye commerceools integration is composed of two parts, a syncronous module that integrates with commercetools using an [Extension](https://docs.commercetools.com/api/projects/api-extensions) and an asyncronous module that uses commercetools [Subscriptions](https://docs.commercetools.com/api/projects/subscriptions).
+The EagleEye commerceools integration is composed of two parts, a synchronous module that integrates with commercetools using an [Extension](https://docs.commercetools.com/api/projects/api-extensions) and an asynchronous module that uses commercetools [Subscriptions](https://docs.commercetools.com/api/projects/subscriptions).
-The syncronous Extension module is triggered on cart updates, sends the cart status to EagleEye and returns the applicable promotions and loyalty points.
+The synchronous Extension module is triggered on cart updates, sends the cart status to EagleEye and returns the applicable promotions and loyalty points.
 Promotions are applied to the cart using commercetools [Direct Discounts](https://docs.commercetools.com/api/projects/carts#directdiscountdraft).
 Additional promotion information and loyalty points are added to the commercetools cart [custom fields](https://docs.commercetools.com/api/projects/custom-fields).
-The asyncronous Subscription module is triggered when an order is marked as *Paid* this would Settle the transaction in EagleEye, see the [Settle](#subscription-module) section for more info.
+The asynchronous Subscription module is triggered when an order is marked as *Paid* this would Settle the transaction in EagleEye, see the [Settle](#subscription-module) section for more info.

 ## Extension Module

-When an API request is sent to update the cart in commercetools a syncronous request is sent to the EagleEye endpoint `connect/wallet/open` with the data from the commercetools cart to get the available promotions.
+When an API request is sent to update the cart in commercetools a synchronous request is sent to the EagleEye endpoint `connect/wallet/open` with the data from the commercetools cart to get the available promotions.
 The response is mapped to commercetools direct discounts that can apply to: